Assignment 2: Editing

 You might find it helpful to conceive of your activity as composing a phrase for non-pitched percussion.

 - Learn how to make fades in the DAW you chose.
 They will let you suppress any clicks or pops at the edges of your edited regions.
-They can also be used to create cross-fades between successive regions.
+Some DAWs have an option to do this automatically, perhaps even by default.
+Fades can also be used to create cross-fades, or smooth overlaps, between successive regions that are exactly abutted.

-reverb.
-This gives you the option of quickly moving an audio
+such as reverb.
+This gives you the option of quickly moving

-region from a dry track (without effect) to one that creates
+an audio region from a dry track (without effect) to one that

 Some audio effects are designed to enhance the qualities of the sound you already have (EQ, compression, reverb).
-Others are more transformative, such as GRM Tools Freeze and Absynth FX.
-(These two are available in both DP and Logic, as 3rd-party plugins.)
-Try some effects of both types.
+Others can be more transformative, such as many in the GRM Tools collections and in Absynth FX, 3rd-party plug-ins that are available on the MC304 computer for all the DAWs running on that computer.

 You can create both of your phrases in the same project, using a different set of tracks, with the sound of each phrase being successive rather than simultaneous.
 Or, you can use a separate project for each phrase.